Skip to content

 Ensuring the longevity of your dental implants starts with proper daily cleaning.
 At our clinic, we emphasize the importance of a consistent oral hygiene routine tailored specifically for implant care.
 Dental implants require the same commitment to cleaning as your natural teeth, but there are a few extra considerations to keep them in top shape.
 We recommend using a soft-bristled toothbrush to gently brush around the implants.
 This prevents scratching the surface, which can make them more susceptible to bacteria buildup.

 In addition to brushing, we advise using a low-abrasive, tartar-control toothpaste to avoid scratching the implant’s surface.
 Flossing daily is equally important; however, for implants, we suggest using unwaxed tape or implant-specific floss to protect the tissue surrounding the base of the implant.
 Incorporating an antibacterial mouthwash into your routine can also help to eliminate bacteria around the implants.
 We guide our patients through each step, ensuring they feel confident in their ability to maintain their dental health post-procedure.
+Learn more about teeth whitening and aesthetics.

 Recognizing and Addressing Common Issues with Implants